 Teri enjoys teaching ESL students because she learns so much from their stories and experiences.
 She admires their determination and desire to study the English language.
 Teri is passionate about the creative arts, especially the written word, and loves sharing this passion with her students.
 Outside of the classroom, she enjoys hiking, gardening, cooking, and yoga.
 Teri is very happy and proud to be part of the Reading and ESL departments at Saddleback College.

-Annie Gilbert has a M.A. in Second Language Education from McGill University in Canada, a B.A. in French Teaching and a TESL Certificate.
-Since the beginning of her career in 1996, she has taught ESL, TEFL or French in Canada, Argentina, Thailand, Vietnam and Laos.
-She currently teaches ESL at the School of Continuing Education at Cypress College and at UCI Extension in the summer.
-As a naturalized U.S. citizen, she understands the challenges that immigrants face and she strives to create lessons based on the goals and needs of her students.
+Annie Gilbert has been teaching ESL at Saddleback College for four years.
+She also coordinates Saddleback College Community Education Adult ESL courses across South Orange County.
+She holds a M.A. in Second Language Education from McGill University in Canada, a B.A. in French Teaching and a TESL Certificate.
+She taught Adult ESL at the School of Continuing Education at Cypress College for ten years and taught international students at UCI Extension for a summer.
+As a naturalized U.S. citizen, she understands the challenges that immigrants face and strives to create lessons based on the goals and needs of her students.
 She received the School of Continuing Education Teacher of the Year Award in 2008 and was nominated Orange County College Teacher of the Year in 2009.
-When she is not teaching, she spends her time with her husband and young daughter.
-Her hobbies are yoga, learning new technologies, traveling and improving her Spanish.
+Before moving to California in 2003, she taught ESL, TEFL or French in Canada, Argentina, Thailand, Vietnam and Laos.
+When she is not working, she spends her time with her husband and daughter, and she enjoys hiking, yoga, learning new technologies, traveling and improving her Spanish.

 Eva Hodjera was born in Munich, Germany, of Western European parents.
 She got her MA in German Language and Literature from the University of Southern California and her Certificate in Teaching English to Speakers of Other Languages from the University of California at Irvine.
 Her love of travel and curiosity about other cultures have taken her to many parts of the globe including China, Southeast Asia, South America, Europe, and India.
 She lived and taught English in Switzerland for many years before returning to the States and teaching at Saddleback College, where she has been since 1992.
 She finds her work in this field extremely rewarding especially because she likes connecting students with their environment and community, and also because it connects her with the world of her students.
 In her free time, she hikes, travels, reads, and meditates.